English Русский

 The industry employs more than 12 million people.
 In the coming years, the focus will be on diversifying tourism products, adopting new technologies, improving revenue management, and ensuring sustainable growth.
 Risks remain, particularly natural disasters and climate events.
 In 2024, more than 1,200 incidents—including floods and wildfires—directly impacted infrastructure and tourist flows.
 Past events, such as the 2018 Lombok earthquake, inflicted $500 million in damage, with recovery taking up to two years.

-Still, the outlook remains positive, with an average annual growth forecast of 6.5% over the next five years.
-Between 2025 and 2029, the tourism and hotel market is expected to expand by $11.44 billion, with potential market opportunities reaching $60.90 billion.
+The outlook for the global hotel industry remains positive, with an average annual growth rate of about 6.5% over the next five years.
+From 2025 to 2029, experts expect the tourism and hotel market to increase by US$11.44 billion, with total market opportunities potentially reaching US$60.90 billion.